 Thanks to the many walkers who have responded to the call.
 We have received nearly 50 comments on a wide range of campsites and tanks, particularly those in the more remote northern section of the trail.
 These comments have been published on the website Accommodation list and form a valuable resource to intending walkers and our Office volunteers.

-Check the More info including Google map section at the bottom of each location.
+Check the More info including Interactive Map section at the bottom of each location.

 Do you have the time to help keep our website up to date?